RouterRoidz/WiiU-SWKBD-scripts/README.md

 A: Revert the changes you made.
 If this happens with unmodified scripts, contact me ASAP.

-### Q: My console froze when running the exploits on 55xhax.ml!
+### Q: My console froze when running the exploits!

 A: If you have a slow or unstable internet connection, your console has a chance to freeze.
 Make sure your internet connection is fast enough and stable and try again, or alternatively, [clone this repository](https://github.com/RouterRoidz/55xhax) and host the files locally yourself using software like Apache2, nginx or HFS.